 How long do inset cabinets last?

-With proper maintenance, inset cabinets can last 20-30 years, making them a long-term investment.
+With proper maintenance, inset kitchen cabinets can last 20-30 years, making them a long-term investment.

 What is an inset kitchen cabinet?